-Due the lack of consistency of this single clinical study, rapporteur consider that requirement for considering the well-established use of the Ruscus aculeatus rhizome dry extract (15-20 : 1) extraction solvent, methanol 60% (v/v), are not fulfilled.
+Due the lack of consistency of this single clinical study, the Rapporteur considers that the requirements for considering the well-established use of the Ruscus aculeatus rhizome 'dry extract (15-20:1) extraction solvent, methanol 60% (V/V)', are not fulfilled.

-Other Clinical Efficacy Data - Human pharmacological studies
+Other Clinical Efficacy Data

+· Human pharmacological studies

-Additional studies (Rudofsky and Nobbe., 1982; Rudofsky et al., 1989) were provided in addition to the only clinical study to sustain efficacy results.
+Additional studies (Rudofsky and Nobbe, 1982; Rudofsky et al., 1989) were provided in addition to the only clinical study to sustain efficacy results.
 Accessors are of the opinion that results, despite the fact that they demonstrate an increase of the tonus of the venous wall, are of limited interest as Ruscus aculeatus extract was not tested alone but in combination with other substances.
 It is therefore difficult to differentiate a specific effect of Ruscus aculeatus extract from the effect of the combinations tested.

-- Meta-analysis
+Meta-analysis